Click To Call: (973) 377-7377

 Tenant Eviction Defenses in New Jersey

 The defense is a reason the tenant claims they shouldn’t be evicted.
-A tenant may claim:
+A tenant and their attorney may claim:

 • The landlord refused to take rent within the 5-day grace period.